 Here are a few recipes that are sure to satisfy that chocolate craving without any of the guilt:

 - Dark Chocolate Almond Butter Recipe

 - Dark Chocolate Coconut Clusters Recipe

 - Is dark chocolate good for you?
-Take a look at the dark chocolate nutrition facts and it’s easy to see why this incredible ingredient is packed with health benefits.
+Take a look at the nutrition facts, and it’s easy to see why this incredible ingredient is packed with health benefits.

-- In addition to being a high-fiber food, each serving is also loaded with manganese, copper, iron and magnesium as well.
+- In addition to being a high-fiber food, each serving is also loaded with manganese, copper, iron and magnesium.

 - Weight gain, acne, bloating, headaches and sleep disturbances are a few of the most common side effects of dark chocolate.